Rodrigo (musician): Background

-On June 23, 2000, at 20:00, Bueno attended a taping of La Biblia y el Calefón hosted by Jorge Guinzburg on Canal 13.
+On 23 June 2000, at 20:00, Bueno attended a taping of La Biblia y el Calefón hosted by Jorge Guinzburg on Canal 13.
 When the show ended at 22:45, Bueno went to the restaurant El Corralón in Buenos Aires' Palermo neighborhood, where he dined with his family, Fernando Olmedo (son of the comedian Alberto Olmedo) and comedian Pepe Parada.
 Olmedo remarked that he had never seen one of Bueno's shows, and Bueno invited him to a show that same night at the club Escándalo in La Plata.
 Bueno gave a two-and-a-half-hour performance in front of an audience of 2,000.
 When the concert was over, he was asked to stay at the club to rest, but Bueno refused, expressing his desire to drive.

-The accident
+Accident

-In the early hours of June 24, after the show in La Plata, Bueno was driving back to Buenos Aires in a Ford Explorer SUV with his ex-wife, Patricia Pacheco; his son, Ramiro; Fernando Olmedo; musician Jorge Moreno; and radio host Alberto Pereyra.
+In the early hours of 24 June, after the show in La Plata, Bueno was driving back to Buenos Aires in a Ford Explorer SUV with his ex-wife, Patricia Pacheco; his son, Ramiro; Fernando Olmedo; musician Jorge Moreno; and radio host Alberto Pereyra.
 According to eyewitness accounts, after stopping at a toll booth in the Hudson area of the Buenos Aires – La Plata Highway at between 0330 and 0345, Bueno's path was blocked by a white Chevrolet K5 Blazer four-wheel drive with tinted windows.
 In anger, Bueno started chasing the Blazer.
 He tried to pass it by closing onto it with the front of his SUV.
 After brushing the side of the Blazer, he lost control of his Explorer and crashed against a highway barrier.
 The SUV tumbled 400 m and the driver's door and left back door opened.
 Bueno and Olmedo, who were not wearing seat belts, were thrown from the car around kilometer 24.5–25 of the highway.
 Bueno died at the scene.
 Olmedo died afterwards at Evita Pueblo Hospital.
 The other passengers were not seriously injured in the crash.

 Bueno's remains were taken to Lanús, where he was scheduled to perform that Saturday night, and where he was later declared an "Illustrious Citizen" by mayor Manuel Quindimil.
 His funeral took place there.
 An estimated 20,000 mourners passed his body and police presence was granted after minor incidents took place.
 A helicopter and 400 police officers were deployed, while six medical units were dispatched to assist a number of fans that fainted.
 Along with other famous singers who died at the same age, he became part of the 27 Club.